-(a) ISO/SAE 21434 can be used as the basis for evidencing and evaluating as required, especially based on [RQ-09-07], [RQ-09-11], and [RQ-11-01];
+(a) ISO/SAE 21434:2021 can be used as the basis for evidencing and evaluating as required, especially based on [RQ-09-07], [RQ-09-11], and [RQ-11-01];

+(b) ISO PAS 5112;

-(b) ISO 31000 may be applicable if adapted for product related risks.
+(c) ISO 31000 may be applicable if adapted for product related risks.

 The processes may consider:

-(c) Appropriate and proportional risk treatment methodologies;
+(d) Appropriate and proportional risk treatment methodologies;

-(d) Treatment of critical elements (with safety and environment) to ensure the risks to them are appropriately mitigated and proportionately based on the safety or environmental goal of dependent vehicle systems;
+(e) Treatment of critical elements (with safety and environment) to ensure the risks to them are appropriately mitigated and proportionately based on the safety or environmental goal of dependent vehicle systems;

-(e) Ensuring the residual risk remains within acceptable limits for components or the overall vehicle type;
+(f) Ensuring the residual risk remains within acceptable limits for components or the overall vehicle type;

-(f) Detailing any cases where the organization would accept justification for non-adherence to their stated risk tolerance.
+(g) Detailing any cases where the organization would accept justification for non-adherence to their stated risk tolerance.

 The requirement should be considered unfulfilled if one of the following statements is true